dfrnoch/discord-sniper/README.md

 - Removed some useless code
 - If you have enable nitro reedem on other account or delay, it will show you on main page

+## News in v3:

+- Replaced [discord.py](https://github.com/Rapptz/discord.py) with [discord.py-self](https://github.com/dolfies/discord.py-self) (workaround for Discord API changes)
+- Removed Windows Notifications for multi-OS support (might be added back in the future)
+- Fix embed interactions (All bots should be working now)
+- Cleaned up some of the redundant code

-- *Plans: Support to more giveaway bots, Limited invite sniper, Adding more tokens, Optimalization*
+- _Plans: Support to more giveaway bots, Limited invite sniper, Adding more tokens, Optimalization_

 / You can recommend what to add in Issues! \

 ## Usage:

 1. Config settings and token in `config.json`
-2. Open install.bat
+2. Open install.bat or install.sh (It is preferable to use a [virtual environment](https://docs.python.org/3/library/venv.html), due to the conflict between regular discord.py and discord.py-self)
-3. Open start.bat
+3. Open launch.bat or launch.sh
 4. All set :)

 ## Settings:

 ![Settings Showcase](https://i.imgur.com/Bxe3s1Q.png)

 ## Showcase:

 ![Showcase](https://i.imgur.com/iEq1pLO.png)

 `WARN: Using a selfbot is against TOS, It's not my fault if you get a ban when someone reports you`